acrestudio-jesse/bold-portfolio/README.md

 Initialized: 8/6/2022

+UPDATE: 8/23/2022

+I minified all the images so maybe the lazy loading won't be so important.
+Will return after some testing.

 UPDATE: 8/22/2022

 Finally figured out how to add an email service.
 This one is just a connection from EmailJS, but eventually I will build my own server.